-SO Trend No of.
-LOIP No. of Live No. of Aims No. of LOIP Overall Project Aims Project Aims Achieved Aims Ended RAG \rightarrow 2 2 0 0
+No. of Aims Achieved No. of LOIP Aims Ended Overall RAG 2 2 0 0

 Live Project Ref.
-Project Aim Project Aim Trend Project End Due Lead Partner, Project Manager Locality Link Project Progress RAG Summary and Reason for RAG 14.1 Increase % of people who walk as one mode of travel by 10% by 2023.
-A Feb 2024 Nestrans, Kelly Wiltshire N & C 6 Project just testing one change at present - which is to get a series of park benches installed on Westburn Road and around the Foresterhill Campus.
+Project Aim Project Aim Trend Project End Due Lead Partner, Project Manager Locality Link Current progress scale Project Progress RAG Summary and Reason for RAG 14.1 Increase % of people who walk as one mode of travel by 10% by 2023.
+Feb 2024 Nestrans, TBC N & C 6 Project manager has left and new PM TBC.
+Project just testing one change at present - which is to get a series of park benches installed on Westburn Road and around the Foresterhill Campus.
 Whilst positive impact was being seen from first follow up pedestrian count, the Project Team were to identifying further changes to be tested to support the aim being achieved.
 Further data on other change ideas previously tested e.g. health walks, use of SCARF helpline to be provided.
 14.2 Increase % of people who cycle as one mode of travel by 2% by 2023.
-A Feb 2024 Nestrans, Kelly Wiltshire N, S & C 6 The bike recycling project launched on 10 June and data on numbers of bikes being upcycled will be available soon.
-Big issue E- Bike Hire Scheme in Aberdeen was launched in early November 2022.
+Feb 2024 Nestrans, TBC N, S & C 6 Project manager has left and new PM TBC.
+The bike recycling project launched on 10 June and data on numbers of bikes being upcycled will be available soon.
+Big issue E-Bike Hire Scheme in Aberdeen was launched in early November 2022.
 This is progressing well, with the number of sites across the city increasing.
-Rents have increased each month since March 2023, with TBC rents in July.
+Rents have increased each month since March 2023.